Kolaru/GoodStartAtPythonForScientists/exercises/matplotlib/instruction.md

 ## 2D subplot

 Get the value of the 2D histogram using `np.histrogram2D`.
-Be careful as the function returns 3 values, we hare mainly interested in the first.
+Be careful as the function returns 3 values, we are only interested in the first.

 Plot the result with `ax.imshow`, with the following property:
     - Aspect ratio set to `"auto"` (keyword `"aspect"`)